Counting stabiliser codes for arbitrary dimension: Decomposition of

 where where Furthermore, we have the following. \begin{cor} For any $M \in \Tnkd$, the decomposition in Eq. \eqref{eq:M_decomposition} is unique, i.e., there are unique matrices $M_S$, $M_L$, $M_E$ and $M_T$ such that Eq. \eqref{eq:M_decomposition} holds. \end{cor} \begin{proof} Since $M_S$ and $M_L$ are constructed from some of the blocks of $M$, there is a unique way of obtaining them.
 Having obtained $M_S$ and $M_L$, $M_T M_E = M \left( M_L M_S \right)^{-1}$.
 Since $N$ and $L$ are matrix blocks within $M \left( M_L M_S \right)^{-1}$, and $K_A$ is entirely determined by $N$ and $L$), a unique $M_E$ is obtained from $M \left( M_L M_S \right)^{-1}$, which also gives us a unique $M_T$.
-Hence proved. \end{proof} ~ ~ We next note that four subsets of matrices of $M_S$, $M_L$, $M_E$ and $M_T$ form four distinct subgroups, which don't share any overlaps with each other. \paragraph{The $\GLnd{n-k}$ subgroup:} The set of matrices of the form $M_S$, with $A$ invertible, is readily seen to be a subgroup of $\Tnkd$ (by setting all matrix elements in $M_{21}$, $M_{24}$, $M_{31}$, $M_{32}$, $M_{34}$, $M_{41}$ and $M_{42}$ as $0$, and setting $M_{22}=M_{44}=I_{n-k}$).
-Moreover, this subgroup is isomorphic to $\GLnd{n-k}$, the group of $(n-k)\times(n-k)$ general linear matrices over $\Z$, and hence we refer to it as the $\GLnd{n-k}$ subgroup. \paragraph{ The $\Spnd{2k}{d}$ subgroup:} All matrices of the form $M_L$ which satisfy Eq.~\eqref{sycondition1} form a subgroup of $\Tnkd$, and this subgroup is isomorphic to $\Spnd{2k}{d}$.
-Thus we call it the $\Spnd{n-k}{d}$ subgroup. ~ Note that the $\GLnd{n-k}$ subgroup and the $\Spnd{k}{d}$ subgroup commute with each other. ~ \paragraph{The symmetric and antisymmetric abelian subgroups $\BS$ and $\BA$:} Matrices of the form $M_T$ and $M_E$, which satisfy Eq.~\eqref{sycondition2} (see Eq.~\eqref{eq:NKL}), are also subgroups of $\Tnkd$.
-For $M_T$ to satisfy Eq.~\eqref{sycondition2}, $K_S$ has to be symmetric but is otherwise unconstrained, while for $M_E$ to satisfy Eq.~\eqref{sycondition2}, $K_A$ has to be anti-symmetric and moreover satisfies the equation $K_A = N^TL - L^TN$ (see Eq.~\eqref{eq:NKL}).
+Hence proved. \end{proof} ~ We next note that four subsets of matrices of $M_S$, $M_L$, $M_E$ and $M_T$ form four distinct subgroups, \tanmayc{and the intersection of any pair of these subgroups is $\left\{\unity \right\}$}. \paragraph{The $\GLnd{n-k}$ subgroup:} The set of matrices of the form $M_S$, with $A$ invertible, is readily seen to be a subgroup of $\Tnkd$ (by setting all matrix elements in $M_{21}$, $M_{24}$, $M_{31}$, $M_{32}$, $M_{34}$, $M_{41}$ and $M_{42}$ as $0$, and setting $M_{22}=M_{44}=I_{n-k}$).
+Moreover, this subgroup is isomorphic to $\GLnd{n-k}$, the group of $(n-k)\times(n-k)$ general linear matrices over $\Z$, and hence we refer to it as the $\GLnd{n-k}$ subgroup. \paragraph{ The $\Spnd{2k}{d}$ subgroup:} All matrices of the form $M_L$ which satisfy Eq. \eqref{sycondition1} form a subgroup of $\Tnkd$, and this subgroup is isomorphic to $\Spnd{2k}{d}$.
+Thus we call it the \tanmayc{$\Spnd{2k}{d}$} subgroup.
+Note that the $\GLnd{n-k}$ subgroup and the \tanmayc{$\Spnd{2k}{d}$} subgroup commute with each other. \paragraph{The symmetric and antisymmetric abelian subgroups $\BS$ and $\BA$:} Matrices of the form $M_T$ and $M_E$, which satisfy Eq. \eqref{sycondition2} (see Eq. \eqref{eq:NKL}), are also subgroups of $\Tnkd$.
+For $M_T$ to satisfy Eq. \eqref{sycondition2}, $K_S$ has to be symmetric but is otherwise unconstrained, while for $M_E$ to satisfy Eq. \eqref{sycondition2}, $K_A$ has to be anti-symmetric and moreover satisfies the equation $K_A = N^TL - L^TN$ (see Eq. \eqref{eq:NKL}).
 It is easily verified that both are abelian subgroups, and also commute with each other.
 We refer to them as the symmetric and anti-symmetric abelian subgroups $\BS$, $\BA$,